etpalmer63/WhatsUpDoc/_build/html/_sources/RandomThoughts.rst.txt

 * code compile test
 * auto html build

-|:+1:| Recently added Github workflows to test build upon push to main.
+|:+1:| Recently added GitHub workflows to test build upon push to main.

 Things Each Page Should Include
 -------------------------------

-A list of the most relavant files which are covered by the documentation.
+A list of the most relevant files which are covered by the documentation.
 A date when that documentation was last updated.
 Feedback: A Thumbs Up/Down, Comment thing. -- What's the easiest way to do this?